mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 ---

-The `load` function is a reserved word and is used to load the relevant data for the page, the load function should return an object of the data but can also return a redirect or an error.
+The `load` function is used to load the relevant data for the page and should return an object of the data but can also return a redirect or an error.
 In this scenario, we are mapping the rentals from the `static/api/rentals.json` and adding the `type` attribute.

 ---